How To Spend 72 Hours in Downtown Denver — What To Do, Where To Dine, and Ways To Get Around

 As a first-timer to Denver, I wanted to explore all the city has to offer during a recent three-day visit.
 Not knowing much about the lay of the land, I was grateful to stay at Thompson Denver, a brand new, ground-up hotel located right in the middle of LoDo—a neighborhood known for its trendy dining and shopping scene.
 Within walking distance of the Thompson were several happening spots, including Larimer Square, Union Station, and the Ballpark District.
 With only 72 hours to experience the Mile High City, I made sure to hit as many can’t-miss restaurants, bars, attractions, and more—all walkable (or pedicab-able)—in the area.

-Using the new Thompson Denver as a downtown home base, here’s how to experience some of the best of the city in just a weekend.
+Using the new Thompson Denver as a downtown home base, here’s how to experience some of the city’s best in just one weekend.

 The Brand New Thompson Denver Hotel